 PR.
 MICHEL BRAUNER / ISM / SCIENCE PHOTO LIBRARY PR.
 MICHEL BRAUNER / ISM / SCIENCE PHOTO LIBRARY

-Bacterial lobular pneumonia.
-Coloured computed tomography (CT) scan showing a coronal section through the lungs of a 58-year-old man with pneumonia.
-Orange regions of inflammation caused by the pneumonia are visible in both lungs (blue).
-Bacterial pneumonia, which results in inflammation of the lung, is most commonly caused by the bacteria Streptococcus pneumoniae.
-The pathogen is inhaled into the lung segments, or lobes, where it causes the alveoli (air sacs) to become blocked with pus.
+Staphylococcal pneumonia and pneumothorax.
+Coloured axial computed tomography (CT) scan showing a section through the lungs of a 62-year-old patient with pneumonia contracted in hospital.
+Multiple pulmonary abscesses are present in both lungs (blue), and significant pneumothorax, a large pocket of air (black, upper right), has expanded the pleural cavity and compressed the patient's left lung.
+In bacterial pneumonia, the pathogen is inhaled into a lung segments, or lobes, where it causes the alveoli (air sacs) to become blocked with pus.
 Treatment is with antibiotics.
+Surgical insertion of a chest tube is used to drain air and fluid from a pneumothorax.

 Model release not required.
 Property release not required.